Cornally/jack/_components/list.md

 ---
 title: Lists
 description: Lists let you repeat elements using semantic HTML tags.
-You may also indicate state on your list items using the global state names defined in the _colors.scss partial.
+You may also indicate state on your list items using the global state names defined in the <code>_colors.scss</code> partial.
 layout: component
 states:
     - item: